 Warm and inviting, a good ragout can be greatly appreciated on cold evenings.
 I suppose this is why this hearty French style stew was my first winter craving.

-This colorful one-pot meal with winter veggies represents comfort food at its healthiest and makes the perfect home-style dinner.
-Vegan, gluten-free and low FODMAP!
+This colorful one-pot winter vegetables ragout represents comfort food at its healthiest and makes the perfect home-style dinner.
+Vegetarian and low FODMAP!

-For this recipe I chose some root vegetables like carrots and turnip, complemented with brussels sprouts and pumpkin, all cooked in a classic tomato sauce.
-I finally added kale and quinoa for a filling meatless meal.
+For this recipe I chose some root winter vegetables like carrots and turnip, complemented with brussels sprouts, kale and pumpkin, all cooked in a classic tomato sauce.
+I finally added quinoa for a filling meatless meal.

 Tip 2: I suggest pairing with a bottle of good French red wine like Merlot.